-CERTAIN FEDERAL INCOME TAX CONSEQUENCES
+MATERIAL FEDERAL INCOME TAX CONSEQUENCES

-THE FOLLOWING DISCUSSION IS BASED UPON THE OPINION OF DUANE, MORRIS & HECKSCHER LLP, SPECIAL COUNSEL FOR GLACIER.
+THE FOLLOWING DISCUSSION, WHICH SUMMARIZES THE MATERIAL FEDERAL INCOME TAX CONSEQUENCES OF THE REORGANIZATION TO HOLDERS OF GLACIER COMMON STOCK, IS BASED UPON THE OPINION OF DUANE, MORRIS & HECKSCHER LLP, SPECIAL COUNSEL FOR GLACIER.
 THE DISCUSSION IS BASED UPON THE CODE, TREASURY REGULATIONS THEREUNDER AND ADMINISTRATIVE RULINGS AND COURT DECISIONS AS OF THE DATE HEREOF.
 ALL OF THE FOREGOING ARE SUBJECT TO CHANGE, AND ANY SUCH CHANGE COULD AFFECT THE CONTINUING VALIDITY OF THE DISCUSSION.
 THE DISCUSSION DOES NOT ADDRESS THE TAX CONSEQUENCES THAT MAY BE RELEVANT TO A PARTICULAR SHAREHOLDER SUBJECT TO SPECIAL TREATMENT UNDER CERTAIN FEDERAL INCOME TAX LAWS, SUCH AS DEALERS IN SECURITIES, BANKS, INSURANCE COMPANIES, TAX-EXEMPT ORGANIZATIONS, NON-UNITED STATES PERSONS AND SHAREHOLDERS WHO ACQUIRED GLACIER COMMON STOCK PURSUANT TO THE EXERCISE OF OPTIONS OR OTHERWISE AS COMPENSATION, NOR ANY CONSEQUENCES ARISING UNDER THE LAWS OF ANY STATE, LOCALITY OR FOREIGN JURISDICTION.

-Glacier will receive an opinion from its special counsel, Duane, Morris & Heckscher LLP, to the effect that for federal income tax purposes: (i) no gain or loss will be recognized by Glacier as a result of the Merger; (ii) no gain or loss should be recognized by holders of Glacier Common Stock on the receipt of GB Common Stock in exchange for their Glacier Common Stock pursuant to the Merger; (iii) the tax basis of the GB Common Stock received by a holder of Glacier Common Stock pursuant to the Merger should be the same as the tax basis of such holder's Glacier Common Stock received by a holder of Glacier Common Stock exchanged therefor; and (iv) the holding period of the GB Common Stock received by a holder of Glacier Common Stock exchanged therefor.
+Glacier will receive an opinion from its special counsel, Duane, Morris & Heckscher LLP, to the effect that for federal income tax purposes: (i) no gain or loss will be recognized by Glacier as a result of the Merger; (ii) no gain or loss should be recognized by holders of Glacier Common Stock on the receipt of GB Common Stock in exchange for their Glacier Common Stock pursuant to the Merger; (iii) the tax basis of the GB Common Stock received by a holder of Glacier Common Stock pursuant to the Merger should be the same as the tax basis of such holder's Glacier Common Stock exchanged therefor; and (iv) the holding period of the GB Common Stock received by a holder of Glacier Common Stock pursuant to the Merger should include the holding period of such holder's Glacier Common Stock exchanged therefor.
 The opinion will be based on assumptions, representations made by officers of Glacier to Duane, Morris & Heckscher LLP and will contain qualifications appropriate to its subject matter.